What is Real-Time Bidding (RTB)?

 What is Real-Time Bidding?

-To manually monitor and bid on the places you wish to advertise would be impossible.
+It would be impossible to manually monitor and bid on the places you wish to advertise.
 To remedy this, paid search and ad exchanges utilize real-time bidding (RTB).
-With real-time bidding, the marketer sets the constraints of their advertising and their budget, and the system negotiates for each placement in a real-time auction that happens almost instantaneously.
+With real-time bidding, the marketer sets the constraints of their advertising and budget, and the system negotiates for each placement in a real-time auction that happens almost instantaneously.

 How has Real-Time Bidding Advanced?

-Big Data platforms that can extract and transform millions of records and real-time – including conversion data – are helping to advance RTB beyond just reducing bid costs and increasing click-through rates.
-By analyzing conversion data in real-time, visitor personas, and even cross-device behaviors, RTB platforms are even able to accurately predict the placement of the right ad, at the right time, in front of the right person, on the right device.
+Big Data platforms that can extract and transform millions of records in real time—including conversion data—are helping to advance RTB beyond reducing bid costs and increasing click-through rates.
+By analyzing conversion data in real time, visitor personas, and even cross-device behaviors, RTB platforms can accurately predict the placement of the right ad on the right device at the right time in front of the right person.

-We spoke about real-time bidding capabilities in Programmatic Advertising on our recent podcast with Pete Kluge.
-Be sure to listen to the podcast – it was a great conversation.
+We discussed real-time bidding capabilities in Programmatic Advertising on our recent podcast with Pete Kluge.
+Be sure to listen to the podcast—it was a great conversation.

 Everything You Need to Know About Real-Time Bidding